Thailand China Relations: A Comprehensive Bond Linking Past, Present, and Future

 Trade Balance Overview: Deficit but Still Opportunities

-Thailand has continuously recorded a trade deficit with China.
-The 2023 deficit was around $3.5 billion.
+Thailand has consistently recorded a trade deficit with China.
+In 2023, the deficit was about US$36.6 billion.
+In 2024, with exports to China at around US$35.2 billion and imports from China at about US$86.0 billion, Thailand’s trade deficit with China likely widened further (to the order of US$ 50–55 billion).
 High-value imports like machinery are the main reason.
 Electrical equipment imports are also a significant factor.
 However, Thailand can still expand its exports.
 Opportunities exist for agricultural goods and innovations.
 Digital channels and new infrastructure can help this growth.
 The Thailand China trade partnership offers many growth avenues.
 Thailand China relations remain strong despite the trade imbalance.

 Chinese Film Popularity in Thailand: From Wuxia to Streaming